newscorp-ghfb/NewsKit/README.md

 ### IE11 issue

-Disclaimer: when running the documentation site in development mode using `yarn dev:docs`, the site will not work as it includes devDependancy modules that does not support IE11.
+Disclaimer: when running the documentation site in development mode using `yarn dev:docs`, the site will not work as it includes devDependency modules that does not support IE11.
 Thereore in order to work around this when developing (testing) on IE11, please run the following commands instead.

 ```sh